| Caranthir had identified forty

 Gimli explained about the 'protection' that Angaráto was

-providing to the people of Doro Lanthron and his and Aragorn's
+providing to the people of Doro Lanthron, and his and Aragorn's

 suspicions that he might have somehow managed the orc attack himself.

-me with this?
+with this?
 Did they think I was in league with him?"

-"No, no my friend," said Gimli, "we believe he
+"No, no my friend," said Gimli.
+"We believe he

 "But I should have knownI should have realised,"